 I always have my ear to the ground, when it comes to nutrition information.
-Recently, I received two apparently unrelated tidbits from two completely different sources, but one so perfectly complemented the other, that I knew I had to connect the dots.
+As a result, I heard about two apparently unrelated issues from two completely different sources, but one so perfectly complemented the other, that I knew I had to connect the dots.

 I heard the first bit of information, as I was fixing breakfast one morning.
 “Those guys in the morning” on our local radio show were talking about a study they had heard that suggested that unhealthy food is as addictive as cocaine!
 They went on to describe a scenario where lab rats were given unlimited access to unhealthy food (French fries came to my mind, but it could have been any type of junk food—-high in fat and/or sugar) normally consumed by humans, described in the study as “cafeteria food.”